vglazer/vglazer.github.io/about.md

 Later on, I cut my [doctoral studies in Cryptography](https://www.cs.toronto.edu/~glazer/doc/VictorGlazerMSThesis.pdf) short to join a [Computer Vision startup](https://tineye.com/about).

-After that, I moved to New York City and spent the next 18 years working in Quantitative Finance at [BlackRock](https://www.blackrock.com/corporate/about-us) as part of [Aladdin](https://www.blackrock.com/aladdin).
+After that, I moved to New York City and spent the next 18 years working in Quantitative Finance at [BlackRock](https://www.blackrock.com/corporate/about-us) as part of the [Aladdin](https://www.blackrock.com/aladdin) platform.